tluizleite/oplab-challenge/README.md

 - python -m pip install tweepy
 - python -m pip install python-dotenv

+The script expects an argument in command line, the keyword/phrase to search.
+The 10 tweets found are stored in a file.

 ### Frontend

 _We will be evaluating everything, from reproduction accuracy, to process.
 If you use ( with mastery ) tools/frameworks such as `gulp`, `react`, `angular`, `webpack`, etc..; we will take that in consideration.
 Also: we care about beautiful code (~~var~~) 👾_

 Reproduce, faithfully, this [page]( http://ydirection.com/Aria/index-3.html ).

+- frontend_public.zip

 ### Backend